freakzlike/vue-service-model/docs/guide/fields.md

   // Optional: default uses key from fieldsDef
   attributeName: 'title',

   // Label of field.
-See Field label and hint for more information
+See Field label for more information
   // Optional: Can either be a string, function or promise
   label: () => Promise.resolve('Title'),

-  // Hint of field.
-See Field label and hint for more information
-  // Optional: Can either be a string, function or promise
-  hint: 'Title of album',

   // Boolean flag whether field is a primary key
   // Optional: default is false